LattisNet: Ethernet variants

 During the early 1980s most networks used coaxial cable as the primary form of premises cabling in Ethernet implementations.
 In 1985 SynOptics shipped its first hub for fiber optics and shielded twisted pair.

 SynOptics' co-founder, Engineer Ronald V. Schmidt, had experimented with a fiber-optic variant of Ethernet called Fibernet II while working at Xerox PARC, where Ethernet had been invented.

 In January 1987 SynOptics announced intentions to manufacture equipment supporting 10 megabits/sec data transfer rates over unshielded twisted pair, telephone wire.

-In August 1987 New York based LAN Systems, Inc. completed the equipment testing and praised SynOptics for successfully deploying a 10Mbit/s network that supported workstations up to 330 feet from the wiring closet, because of their careful control of EMI and RFI.
+In August 1987 New York based LAN Systems, Inc. completed the equipment testing and praised SynOptics for successfully deploying a 10 Mbit/s network that supported workstations up to 330 feet from the wiring closet, because of their careful control of EMI and RFI.

 Novell reported that the LattisNet equipment performed better than RG-58U coaxial cable.

 This same year HP proposed a study group be formed to look into standardizing Ethernet on telephone wires.
 SynOptics' investor, Menlo Ventures explained its position on joining the IEEE for standardization.

 In 1990 the IEEE issued an Ethernet over twisted pair standard known for transmitting 10 Mbit/s, or 10BASE-T (802.3i).